Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 # ...More

-# Input types can refer to the official documentation: https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#onworkflow_dispatchinputs
+# Input types can be referenced from the official docs: https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#onworkflow_dispatchinputs

 jobs: